Ossian Sweet: Personal life

-Sweet married Gladys Mitchell in 1922.
+Sweet married Gladys Mitchell in December 1922.
 Born in Pittsburgh, she grew up in Detroit, a few miles north of Garland Street.
 She came from a prominent middle-class black family.

 In 1923, Sweet temporarily left his practice for further medical studies in Vienna and Paris; his wife accompanied him.
-He attended lectures by noted physicians and scientists, including Madame Curie.
+He attended lectures by noted physicians and scientists, including Marie Curie and Anton Eiselsberg.
 In Paris, he and his wife were treated as equals by the native French people and found it a kind of freedom.
 They encountered prejudice only at the American Hospital, which refused to admit his pregnant wife because of discrimination by white patients.
 On May 29, 1924, Gladys gave birth to a baby girl named Marguerite, whom they later called Iva.
 Sweet was furious that the American Hospital had "imperiled the health, and perhaps the life of Gladys and Iva".

-By June 21, 1924, the Sweets returned to Detroit.
-Sweet became affiliated with Dunbar Hospital, Detroit's first hospital founded to serve the black community.
+The Sweets returned to Detroit in June 1924, moving back in with Gladys' parents.
+Ossian became affiliated with Dunbar Hospital, Detroit's first hospital founded to serve the black community.
 According to Boyle, Sweet earned the respect of his colleagues at Dunbar.
+He bought a new Buick touring car to replace his outdated Ford Model T, and reconnected with his brother Otis, who had opened his own dental practice.
 Having saved enough money, he purchased a house at 2905 Garland Street in an all-white neighborhood.

 Sweet liked the appearance and size of the house, and what its location represented as a good neighborhood.
 Most African Americans in Detroit still lived in Black Bottom, but those who prospered moved to better neighborhoods, which Sweet wanted for his own family.
 Also, the National Association for the Advancement of Colored People (NAACP) had just been revived in Detroit after two years of inactivity.
 Members were organizing to challenge the city's well-defined residential color line.
 It seemed to be the ideal time if he wanted to buy a house in a better neighborhood.